 Just 26 years old, Saoirse Ronan already has four Oscar nominations under her belt – only Jennifer Lawrence managed to get the same number at an even younger age.

-And while the actress herself says she doesn’t care about fame and winning awards, we can’t wait to see her give her first Oscar acceptance speech in the future.
+And while the actress herself says she doesn’t care about fame and winning awards, she has garnered much critical acclaim and numerous Golden Globe awards.
+Personally, we can’t wait to see her give her first Oscar acceptance speech in the future.

 1. Saoirse’s dream is to become a Hollywood director – we would love to see her direct!